lotusnprod/lotus-processor/doc/README.makefile.md

 ## More info

-If you want to know more simply visit <https://www.gnu.org/software/make/manual/make.html>
+If you want to know more about how a Makefile works, simply visit <https://www.gnu.org/software/make/manual/make.html>